-Council’s Environment and Health section will locate the vehicle and endeavour to determine if the vehicle is the property of a person through some form of identification, ie. number plates, VIN number or registration sticker.
+Council Officers endeavour to determine if the vehicle is the property of a person through some form of identification, ie. number plates, VIN number or registration sticker.
 A search will be conducted by Council in an attempt to determine the last known owner of the vehicle.
-Subsequently the owner will be notified that failure to effect removal of the vehicle within a period of seven (7) days will result in seizure and removal by Council.
+If identified the owner will be notified that failure to effect removal of the vehicle within a period of seven days will result in seizure and removal by Council.
 If the owner is not able to be identified Council will place a sticker on the vehicle requesting the removal of the vehicle by the owner within seven days.

 Abandoned vehicles on private property are the responsibilty of the land owner.